mahajandiwakar/churn-prediction/README.md

 | Random Forest | ~0.61 | ~0.19 |
 | Gradient Boosting | ~0.59 | ~0.18 |
 | Ensemble | ~0.615** | ~0.196** |

-> Exact numbers vary slightly with each run due to permutation importance randomness.
-The ensemble consistently leads on PR-AUC.

-**Class imbalance**: 6.8% churn rate (13.7:1 ratio). `class_weight='balanced'` is applied to LR and RF; `sample_weight` to GBM.

 ---